Western-OWL/scripts/correctGroupAssignmentSubmitters/README.md

 python3 correctAsnSubmitters.py
 ```

-3) Watch for any warnings, test against a restore environmenti if possible.
+3) Watch for any warnings.
+If the script succeeded, grab outputFiles/output.sql and execute it against a restore environment if possible.
 When confident to proceed, attach outputFiles/output.sql to a ticket for the DBAs to execute against production.